SamuelSwartzberg/flashcardifying_text_temp/inf.md

-to ⟮hide the DOM node you have focused⟯ in devtools, press ⟮h⟯ to edit the ⟮attributes⟯/⟮node type⟯ of a node while in devtools, press ⟮enter⟯ and then ⟮tab/shift tab around⟯ Chrome's devtools feature an ⟮element picker⟯, which can be toggled with ⟮⟦⌘⟧ ⟦⇧⟧ ⟦C⟧⟯ to have an ⟮element that you select in your devtools be visible in your browser window⟯, ⟮right-click⟯ and then ⟮click <q>scroll into view</q>⟯ flex-container:✫FBb3y3CzDXA5P0sNEuyd.png✫
+to ⟮hide the DOM node you have focused⟯ in devtools, press ⟮h⟯ to edit the ⟮attributes⟯/⟮node type⟯ of a node while in devtools, press ⟮enter⟯ and then ⟮tab/shift tab around⟯ Chrome's devtools feature an ⟮element picker⟯, which can be toggled with ⟮⟦⌘⟧ ⟦⇧⟧ ⟦C⟧⟯ to have an ⟮element that you select in your devtools be visible in your browser window⟯, ⟮right-click⟯ and then ⟮click 「scroll into view」⟯ flex-container:✫FBb3y3CzDXA5P0sNEuyd.png✫